elenakrittik/gdtk/SECURITY.md

 ## Supported Versions

-Only two latest minor versions of latest major version are supported.
+We aim to support all reasonably up-to-date versions of `gdtk` and Godot.

 ## Reporting a Vulnerability

-To report a vulnerability, go to the "Security" tab, and there describe the vulnerability in as much detail as possible.
-Project maintainers will reply as soon as they can and will work with you to resolve the issue in the best way possible.
+To report a vulnerability, go to the "Security" tab on `gdtk`'s GitHub repository page, press "Report a vulnerability" and there describe it in as much detail as possible.
+We will reply ASAP and will work with you towards an optimal solution.